Thursday, November 26, 2020

 Sairek slowly rolled his eyes to his right side as he heard Nayleen cover her mouth, trying not to laugh at this even further.
 “Go on, go for it...!”
 She giggled, giving Sairek a small shove with her hand to his shoulder to get him going.
 Sairek inhaled and then exhaled deeply, setting his bowl aside, he moved to stand himself up.
 Varhi wandered a few feet away, positioning himself next to a large tree trunk as Sairek followed him.
 The Prince couldn’t help but stare a little to compare himself.
 Surprisingly, they looked actually quite a lot the same, at least when they were ‘normal’, anyway...

 Varhi shrugged, non-chalant.
-“I did do more damage to them back.”
+“I did do more damage to them back when you think about it.”

 Varhi blinked, looked towards Nayleen who had a wide amused grin on her face while she watched from a distance, then looked back to Sairek.
 “Really?
 It doesn’t look like she seems to care.
-Looks like she's enjoying me if anything else.”
+Looks like she's enjoying me if anything else," he replied, not caring to keep his voice down.

 “Oh for the—” Sairek bit his bottom lip, dropping his staff down from his ‘aim’ when he heard Nayleen burst out laughing from behind him.
 “Will you just please turn around, at least?”

-When he spun back around, he half jumped, with Varhi having turned his front around to face him, one hand on a bare hip in impatience.
+When he spun back around, he half jumped, with Varhi having turned his front around to face him once more in all of his glory, one hand on a bare hip in impatience.
 “Does it usually take you this long to cast magic?
 At this rate one of those things might actually come and I'll be standing here—AHHBUBULBPFF–?!

 “Deal with it.”
 Sairek huffed.
 He still heard Nayleen cackling behind him in the background.
 “Now if you don’t mind, turn around please.

 “Damn!
 You’re savage...!”
-Varhi whined, turning himself back around.
+Varhi whined, turning himself back around obediently.

-“I may be new at this, but you have not seen anything from me yet.”
+“I may be 'green' as you said, but you have not seen anything from me yet.”
+Sairek confirmed.

 "And threats?
 I'm starting to think I should have taken my chances with the stream instead!"

-Sairek continued to spray Varhi down until the other boy seemed satisfied that most of the mud and dirt or whatever else that may have gotten stuck to him and his hair was off of him.
-Now dripping wet and shivering a little, they both returned back towards the fire which Nayleen had once more stirred to full life again now that their meal was finished.
+Sairek continued to spray Varhi down until the other boy seemed satisfied that most of the mud, dirt, sweat and whatever else that may have gotten stuck to him and his hair was off of him as best as could be when being sprayed down like this Now dripping wet and shivering a little, they both returned back towards the fire which Nayleen had once more stirred to full life again now that their meal was finished.
 Varhi sat closer to it, seated on the blanket the sleeping bag was on, allowing himself to dry up… with all of himself more or less in glory, though he kept his legs pulled tightly to himself.

-“You’re looking real nice.”
-Nayleen giggled at him.
+“Besides the obvious bruises, you’re looking real nice.”
+Nayleen giggled at him in compliment.

 “You’re enjoying this a little too much.”
 Sairek grumbled at her.